Motorhome Insurance vs. Regular Auto Insurance

 Storage Location

 Storing your motorhome in a secured, gated facility or private garage can lower your premium meaningfully.
 Street parking or open lots in high-theft or weather-prone areas (like Florida or coastal zones) will push rates up.
-States like Florida average 35% above the national rate due to hurricane and flood exposure.
+States like Florida and Michigan show above-average premiums, while rural Midwest states can run considerably below the national average.

 Driving Record & Experience

 A clean driving record keeps rates low.
-Experienced RV drivers generally receive lower premiums, while at-fault accidents or DUI violations can significantly raise your rate.
-Some insurers also factor in your specific experience driving large vehicles.
+Experienced RV drivers with five or more claim-free years generally receive the steepest discounts, while at-fault accidents can raise your rate by as much as 40%.
+DUI violations will significantly impact your premium, and some insurers factor in your specific experience driving large vehicles.

 Credit Score

 In most states, insurers use credit score as a rating factor.
-A higher credit score typically results in lower premiums.
+A higher credit score typically results in lower premiums — with good credit yielding savings of 10–25%.
 Note: California, Hawaii, Maryland, Massachusetts, Michigan, Oregon, Utah, and Washington restrict or prohibit this practice.

 Deductible Choice